-There are seven IB World Schools, of which five teach in English and two in Romanian and English.
-A total of five schools are authorised to teach the IB Diploma, while two, the American International School of Bucharest and Mark Twain International School Bucharest, follow all three IB programmes.
+There are 10 IB World Schools.
+A total of nine schools are authorised to teach the IB Diploma, while three follow all three IB programmes.

-Celebrating its centenary in 2020 is the French-medium Lycée Francais Anna de Noailles, which follows the national curriculum of France, while the new French International School of Bucharest, which offers trilingual instruction towards the French baccalaureate international option, opened its doors in September 2019.
+The French-medium Lycée Francais Anna de Noailles, which follows the national curriculum of France, celebrated its centenary in 2020, while the new French International School of Bucharest, which offers trilingual instruction towards the French baccalaureate international option, opened its doors in September 2019.